fusioninsight/ecosystem/en/Data_Integration/Using_Talend_with_FusionInsight.md

   ![](assets/Using_Talend_with_FusionInsight/markdown-img-paste-20181027144612401.png)

-  Note: Before test starts, the file `out.csv` need to be uploaded into the hdfs filesystem directory `/tmp/talend_test/`
+  Note: Before the test starts, the file `out.csv` need to be uploaded into the hdfs filesystem directory `/tmp/talend_test/`

   ![](assets/Using_Talend_with_FusionInsight/markdown-img-paste-20180910212755601.png)